28 Different Types of Weevils With Pictures

 Canada Thistle Bud Weevil is also one of the different types of weevils native to Europe and was introduced to North America in the early 1900s as a biological control agent for Canada’s thistle.

-Unlike other weevils that feed on the leaves or stems of plants, Canada Thistle Bud Weevil feeds on the flower buds of Canada thistle, which can significantly reduce the plant’s ability to reproduce.
+Unlike other weevils that feed on plants’ leaves or stems, the Canada Thistle Bud Weevil feeds on the flower buds of Canada thistle, which can significantly reduce the plant’s ability to reproduce.

-This weevil species is small, measuring only about 3 mm long, and has a distinctive pale yellow color with black spots on its back.
+This weevil species is small, measuring only about 3 mm long.
+It is distinctively pale yellow with black spots on its back.

 It lays its eggs inside the flower buds of Canada thistle, and the larvae feed on the developing seeds.